kiwanami/emacs-epc/readme.md

 ### Object Serialization

-All values which are transferred as arguments and a return value of the remote procedure calling, are encoded into the S-expression text format.
+All values which are transferred as arguments and return values between processes, are encoded into the S-expression text format.

-Only primitive types can be transferred.
+Simple list structure and some primitive types can be transferred.
+Complicated objects, such as buffer objects, can not be serialized.

 The EPC stack can translate following types:

 - nil
 - symbol